 In some cases, your doctor will recommend a medicine as the first treatment for symptoms that make her suspect endometriosis.
 This might include a nonsteroidal antiinflammatory medicine (ibuprofen/Advil) or hormonal birth control.
 (See 'Endometriosis treatment' below.)

 If treatment does not improve your pain within three to six months, another type of medication may be tried, or surgery can be discussed as a reasonable next step.
 (See 'Surgery' below.)

 In other cases, surgery is performed to diagnose endometriosis and remove it before you take any medicine.
-Talk to your doctor or nurse about which treatment is right for your situation.
+Talk to your doctor or nurse about which approach is right for your situation.